-Do lecturers and students have to continue to wear masks this year?
+Do staff and students/learners have to continue to wear masks this year?

 Yes.
 Wearing a mask is very important because, combined with ventilation and physical distancing, it is an effective protection against transmission of the virus.
-In the context of the busy, crowded setting of a college, it is a fundamental responsibility of the employer to maintain this protection for staff and students by insisting that staff, students and visitors to the college wear appropriate masks i.e. masks that cover the nose and chin.
+In the context of the busy, crowded setting of a centre/college, it is a fundamental responsibility of the employer to maintain this protection for staff and students by insisting that staff, students and visitors to the centre/college wear appropriate masks i.e. masks that cover the nose and chin.

-How will lecturers be notified if a student has a medical exemption and isn't required to wear a mask?
+How will staff be notified if a student/learner has a medical exemption and isn't required to wear a mask?